Amarjit/digital_ocean_cis_lamp/README.md

 Before running the setup, ensure that .env file match your requirements.
 Make sure to check other configuration variables in the `setup.sh` file as well.
 The script has been tuned for low-footprint websites.

-If you do not enter a domain name and email address, the website creation and CertBot will be skipped.
+If you do not enter a domain name and cert type, the website creation and SSL certification will be skipped.
 Apache and PHP will still be setup but without a default site.
+Use 'local' for websites that are not used in production and 'live' for production websites.

+Local certs are self-signed and live certs use CertBot.

 Be careful with generating SSL certificates for the same domain too many times.
 LetsEncrypt has rate limiting enabled.
 Auto-renewal of SSL certificates is enabled.